 Most states let you carry them in public, though some cities enforce stricter limits on where you can have them.
 Get to know your local laws – breaking them could lead to charges ranging from small fines to serious assault charges.

-Learning these rules helps you carry and use your kubotan legally and safely.
+Learning these rules helps you carry and use your self-defense kubotan legally and safely.

 Key Takeaways